sb2345/okckd.github.io/source/_posts/google/2014-08-29-Boggle-solver.md

 > The goal of the game is to find as many words as you can that can be formed by chaining letters together.
 You are given a dictionary of words are reference.

+### Variation

+__Another version of questions states in [here](http://www.glassdoor.com/Interview/I-was-asked-to-write-an-algorithm-to-solve-a-crossword-like-puzzle-I-forget-the-name-but-started-with-a-B-As-opposed-QTN_435641.htm)__

+> ...
+Boggle Game.
+As opposed to simply vertical, horizontal, and diagonal placement of words, they were allowed to snake around the grid in any way.

+For this version of question, no 'visited' memory needs to be stored.
+In other words, it's a simpler version of above question.

 ### Solution

 __[The best solution](http://stackoverflow.com/a/4314056) is to use Trie__, then do DFS search.
 However it might not be as intuitive as it seems.